JunlinDu/bear-map/README.md

 # Bear Map Project
 This project is my implementation of the backend web server for one of the proposed project from UC Berkely's CS61B, Spring 2018.
 It was originally inspired by the [Open Street Map](https://wiki.openstreetmap.org/wiki/Main_Page) project from where the map data was downloaded utilized.
-This project is an ongoing project of mine, and it is currently being developed as a hobby projec to which I will continually make optimations and refinement.
+This project is an ongoing project of mine, and it is currently being developed as a hobby projec to which I am continually making optimations and refinement.

 **Underlying Data Structres**
 | Function | Data Structure |